dinosaure/art/README.md

 ## Adaptive Radix Tree (ART) in OCaml

-This is an implementation in OCaml of [ART](https://db.in.tum.de/~leis/papers/ART.pdf).
-An Adaptive Radix Tree is like a simple `Hashtbl` with order:
+This is an implementation in OCaml of [ART][ART].
+Adaptive Radix Tree is like a simple `Hashtbl` with order:

 ```ocaml
 # let tree = Art.make () ;;